 For software license arrangements in which the Company permits the customer to receive unspecified future software products during the software license term, the Company recognizes revenue ratably over the license term, provided all other revenue recognition criteria have been met.
 For software license arrangements in which the Company grants the customer a right to exchange the original software product for specified future software products with more than minimal differences in features, functionality, and/or price, during the license term, revenue is recognized upon the earlier of delivery of the additional software products or at the time the exchange right lapses.
-For customers granted a right to exchange the original software product for specified future software product for as a like-kind exchange and revenue is recognized upon delivery of the currently licensed product.
+For customers granted a right to exchange the original software product for specified future software products where the Company has determined price, feature, and functionality differences are minimal, the exchange right is accounted for as a like-kind exchange and revenue is recognized upon delivery of the currently licensed product.
 For software license arrangements in which the customer is charged variable license fees based on usage of the product, the Company recognizes revenue as usage occurs over the term of the licenses, provided all other revenue recognition criteria have been met.

 Effective July 2013, the Company establishes VSOE of fair value of PCS by reference to stated renewals for all identified marked segments.
 The Company continues to consider factors such as whether the period of the initial PCS term is relatively long when compared to the term of the software license or whether the PCS renewal is significantly below the Company's normal pricing practices.
-In determining whether PCS pricing is significantly below the Company's normal pricing practices that are within a reasonably narrow range of the median within the identified market segment over the trailing 12 month period.
+In determining whether PCS pricing is significantly below the Company's normal pricing practice, the Company considers the population of stated renewal rates that are within a reasonably narrow range of the median within the identified market segment over the trailing 12 month period.
 The change in estimation methodology does not have a material effect on our financial statements.